 It was a massive success due to its elements of horror, fear, revenge, and coming of age.
 Though the book is Stephen’s second-longest book, it still stands as one of his best.

 Carrie is a horror book that defined what horror feels like for some teenagers in high school.
 The story of Carrie is about a young girl who comes from a religiously dysfunctional family.
-Carrie faces bullying and loneliness as she has no friends.
+The character of Carrie faces bullying and loneliness as she has no friends.
 As the bullying intensifies, Carrie discovers she has telekinetic powers but tries her best to hide them.
 After her bullying reaches a point she could no longer take, she flips out and gets revenge on all her bullies leading to a disaster worth remembering.

 In the 1980’s Stephen King professed Salem’s Lot as his favorite book.
 Salem’s Lot is a horror story of vampires and death.
 It tells the story of Ben Mears, who returns to Jerusalem’s Lot, Maine, after 25 years to write his novel.
 Soon, Ben discovers that the people of the town are turning into vampires.
 To end what was happening, Ben faces Barlow, an ancient vampire, who was responsible for turning people into vampires.
 Ben successfully kills Barlow but leaves Jerusalem’s Lot, and after a year, he returns and meets up with Mark, with who he had to fight Barlow.
 They decide to end the tyranny of vampires in the city once and for all.